rnd-team-dev/plotoptix/README.md

 See examples for code details and more usage options.

-PlotOptiX is based on NVIDIA OptiX framework and RnD.SharpOptiX C#/C++/CUDA libraries by R&D Team.
+PlotOptiX is based on [NVIDIA OptiX framework](https://developer.nvidia.com/optix) wrapped in RnD.SharpOptiX C#/C++/CUDA libraries by R&D Team.
 In **version 0.1.1.1** we start with:

 ### Features